New York University School of Law

 The purpose of these Bylaws is to provide an effective governance structure for the Board of Governors of the Student Bar Association of New York University School of Law, hereinafter referred to as the “SBA.”

 The SBA shall strive to maintain transparency in all of its activities.
 All members of the SBA shall have the right to access and review the following documents:

 - The SBA Bylaws;

 - Any and all Resolutions or Initiatives adopted in accordance with the SBA Constitution;

 - Internal Standing Committee Reports;

 - All periodic reports regarding expenditures and allocations made by the Treasurer on behalf of the SBA; a reasonably current statement indicating the financial condition of the SBA; and a reasonably current report of budget allocations made to Student Groups; and

 - Copies of the Minutes of all SBA meetings of the current academic year.

-The SBA shall not discriminate on the basis of ancestry, color, or race; cultural or ethnic background; national or regional origin; age; sex or gender; sexual orientation; disability; marital or parental status; ideological, philosophical, or political belief or affiliation; or religion.
+The SBA shall not discriminate on the basis of ancestry, color, or race; cultural or ethnic background; national or regional origin; age; sex or gender; sexual orientation; disability; marital or parental status; socioeconomic status; ideological, philosophical, or political belief or affiliation; or religion.
 The SBA shall not encourage or condone discrimination, either explicitly or implicitly.

 2. SBA Meetings